-<--copy coming soon—> I made these about a year ago, intending to place them in the charred rubble left by the Palisades fire.
+Based on paintings I used to do when I was younger, I originally made these early 2025, intending to place them in the charred rubble left by the Palisades fire.
 I was thinking of calling the project F5 (Refresh).
-Grisly images have a way of burning themselves onto the screen o
+Grisly images have a way of burning

-<--copy coming soon—> I made these about a year ago, intending to place them in the charred rubble left by the Palisades fire.
+Based on paintings I used to do when I was younger, I originally made these early 2025, intending to place them in the charred rubble left by the Palisades fire.
 I was thinking of calling the project F5 (Refresh).
-Grisly images have a way of burning themselves onto the screen o
+Grisly images have a way of burnin

-<--copy coming soon—> I made these about a year ago, intending to place them in the charred rubble left by the Palisades fire.
+Based on paintings I used to do when I was younger, I originally made these early 2025, intending to place them in the charred rubble left by the Palisades fire.
 I was thinking of calling the project F5 (Refresh).
-Grisly images have a way of burning themselves onto the screen o
+Grisly images have a way of burning

 At the time, all access points were guarded by Army men with AK-47s.
 Another version of me would have found a way in, but the last few years had taken something out of me.
 I didn’t have the fight.
 All I could do was tether myself to the ever-reliable forward motion of time and trust the iterative nature of the human spirit.